niplav/site/resolving.md

 perspective using random walks on the graph, breaking cycles and completing edges as they are encountered.
 An extension of this setup could involve two agents: One trying to resolve its preferences through a process of breaking cycles as it traverses the graph representing its preferences, and an adversary attempting to money-pump the agent.
-This setup also is amenable for an analysis of money-pumping under the light of computational complexity: which violations of the von Neumann-Morgenstern axioms are computationally easy or hard to find, and what is the attack/defense balance between finding and exploiting such violations?
+This setup also is amenable for an analysis of money-pumping under the light of computational complexity: which violations of the von Neumann-Morgenstern axioms are computationally easy or hard to find, and what is the offense/defense balance<!--TODO: link--> between finding and exploiting such violations? <!--TODO: other option: Bargaining between sub-agents, compositional agency à la ACS, Ngo, geometric rationality by Garrabrant-->

 In the context of preferences over lotteries, we are left with no satisfactory mathematical structure that we can use: edge-weighted